 In 1971, in the New York Times review of All in the Family, the writer concluded that racism isn’t funny.
 We can all agree that there’s nothing funny about racism, but can our racist past be used to illuminate the fact the Archie Bunker was the prototypical American dad, and maybe still is?
 I believe it can.
 Satire allows us to safely confront our past.

 America in the Nixon-era was once so unceremoniously bigoted that it was basically “family values.”
 But what if it still is?
-Today, our president is a slightly more demented Archie Bunker wrapped in a nylon Confederate flag.
+Today, our president is a slightly more demented Archie Bunker.
 So I ask, is there value in satirizing our messy subconscious for the purposes of emancipatory relief?
 I believe there is.
 Post-racial propaganda can be extinguished with high-pressure laughter.
 It can be purged with punchlines that flood our collective consciousness with the reminder that America may never have been great.

 “Our attitude was like, ‘Isn’t it funny how racist and sexist and horrible things were back then?’”
 Price tells me.
 “And now look where we are now.
 It’s crazy.
 The world has changed, but it feels like a lot of those things are coming back.”

 As I write this, America is once again being confronted by its racism.
 Black lives matter, indeed, and yet, it seems there are those who disagree.
 At the same time, the fourth season of F is for Family is premiering on Netflix, which uses racial humor with the freshness of Chappelle, Pryor, Chris Rock, and Mike Judge.
 Perhaps more Americans should be exposed to our racist past—even if it’s as an adult Hanna-Barbera.